Terrymanzi/note-taker-app/README.md

 📃 License
 This project is licensed under the MIT License.

-## Built with ❤ using Flutter and Firebase, Happy note taking
+## Built with ❤ using Flutter and Firebase,

-## updates loading...
+## Happy note taking... ✍